dailybruin/meow/readme.md

     fab rs:2000

 will listen on port 2000.

-### 6. Configure sections
-Use the default Django admin (http://[YOUR_URL]/admin) to add a Section object.
-To find Twitter access keys/tokens, use the instructions at

-    python manage.py twitter_auth

-and to find the Facebook tokens, [use these instructions](http://stackoverflow.com/questions/17620266/getting-a-manage-page-access-token-to-upload-events-to-a-facebook-page).

 ## Sending tweets
 Tweets are sent through a management command.
 In `meow/`, execute: